OSCE to conduct regular monitoring on contact line of Azerbaijani, Armenian troops

 By Ilkin izzet - Trend:

-Monitoring on the contact line of Azerbaijani and Armenian troops near the village of Ashagi Veysalli of Fizuli district Dec.2 will be held in accordance with the mandate of the Personal Representative of the OSCE Chairperson-in-Office, the message posted on the website of the Azerbaijani defence ministry Dec.1 said.
+Monitoring on the contact line of Azerbaijani and Armenian troops near the village of Alibayli of Tovuz district Dec.11 will be held in accordance with the mandate of the Personal Representative of the OSCE Chairperson-in-Office, the Azerbaijani defense ministry said Dec.
+10.

-From the Azerbaijani side monitoring will be conducted by field assistants of the Personal Representative of the OSCE Chairperson-in-Office Hristo Hristov and Peter Swedberg, the message said.
+From the Azerbaijani side monitoring will be conducted by field assistants of the Personal Representative of the OSCE Chairperson-in-Office Hristo Hristov and Peter Swedberg, the statement said.

-On the opposite side of the contact line monitoring will be conducted by field assistants of the Personal Representative of the OSCE Chairperson-in-Office Jiri Aberle, Evgeny Sharov and Simon Tiller, said the message.
+On the opposite side of the contact line monitoring will be conducted by field assistants of the Personal Representative of the OSCE Chairperson-in-Office Jiri Aberle, Evgeny Sharov and Simon Tiller, the statement said.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.